Houghton Regis Man And Dunstable Woman Fined For Fly-Tipping in Houghton High Street

 Both offenders were caught in separate incidents involving fly tipping at the now-closed recycling area off of Houghton Regis High Street.
 The area had two signs stating fly-tipping is an offence and that CCTV was in operation.
 Both offenders attended Luton Magistrates Court earlier this week and both pleaded guilty to fly-tipping.

-On Sunday 11th June 2017, Amy Parker of 36 Union Street, Dunstable and her vehicle passenger were caught throwing items, including a TV, from her car onto the floor.
-Parker was fined £723, ordered to pay £100 towards prosecution costs and £38 victim surcharge, totalling £861.
+On Sunday 11th June 2017, a woman from Union Street, Dunstable and her vehicle passenger were caught throwing items, including a TV, from her car onto the floor.
+The offender was fined £723, ordered to pay £100 towards prosecution costs and £38 victim surcharge, totalling £861.